usmanyaqoob49/My-Machine-Learning-Path/README.md

 # Machine-Learning-Path
-Contains the information of step by step courses I did for my Machine Learning Carrer.
+Contains the information and material, I have been making for my Machine Learning Carrer.